- Borrow & Request

 What Works for Health presents assessments of many policies and programs that can impact health through changes to: individual health behaviors; clinical care; social and economic factors; and the physical environment.
 Policies and programs in What Works for Health are generally assessed in terms of their effect on the factor(s) that drive health outcomes rather than their effect on health directly (e.g., strategies in the ‘Income’ health factor are assessed for their effect on income, assets, or wealth).

-5 A Day Peer Education Program, listed on the RTIPS site, this is a worksite program designed to increase fruit and vegetable consumption for young adults (19-39) and adults (40-65).
+5 A Day Peer Education Program, listed on the EBCCP site, is a worksite program designed to increase fruit and vegetable consumption for young adults (19-39) and adults (40-65).

-Coordinated Approach to Child Health (CATCH), listed on the RTIPS site, is designed to promote healthy eating habits and increase physical activity among children and adolescents.
+Coordinated Approach to Child Health (CATCH), listed on the EBCPP site, is designed to promote healthy eating habits and increase physical activity among children and adolescents.

 Blues Program (found in the Blueprints for Health Youth Development registry), is a school-based group intervention that aims to reduce negative cognition and increase engagement in pleasant activities in an effort to prevent the onset and persistence of depression in at-risk high school students.

 Universal School-Based Cognitive Behavioral Therapy Programs to Reduce Depression and Anxiety Symptoms (found in The Community Guide) is targeted towards school-aged children and adolescents regardless of the presence or absence of mental health conditions.
 The programs help students develop strategies to solve problems, regulate emotions, and establish helpful patterns of thought and behavior.

 Compendium of Evidence-Based Interventions and Best Practices for HIV Prevention This CDC website lists interventions have been screened against specific criteria and that show sufficient evidence that the interventions work.